-Figure 5-5.
+Figure 5-6.
 2216 EMIF Attachment Example

-Number of Hosts, Host Programs, and Users
+Number of Hosts and Host Programs

 Your channel and LAN/WAN choices affect the number of hosts and host programs that each 2216 can support.
-Also, your host program choice affects the number of users that can be supported by each 2216.
+Also, your host program choice affects the number of users who can be supported by each 2216.

-Number of Hosts: The number of hosts (or the number of logical partitions in a single host) that you can configure to use with one 2216 is influenced by several factors.
+Number of Hosts: The number of hosts you can configure (in the case of ESCON, this may be extended to the number of logical partitions in a single host) to use with one 2216 is influenced by several factors.